Skip to Content

 2. Pregnancy

 Sometimes, it is possible your vaginal spotting may be due to implantation bleeding.
-Implantation bleeding is an early pregnancy sign and occurs about a week before your next period date.
+Implantation bleeding is an early pregnancy sign and usually occurs around the time your next period would have been due, or a little earlier. nhs.uk+1

 If you had sex with your spouse without any pills or protection, you might get pregnant.
 Sperm fertilizes the ovum with the formation of the embryo.

 At the uterus, the fertilized egg (embryo) will get appended to the endometrium – the inner covering of the uterus.
-During this process called implantation, women may experience some form of bleeding.
+During this process called implantation, women may experience some form of light bleeding or spotting.
+Not every pregnant woman notices implantation bleeding, and some light spotting in early pregnancy can be normal, but heavy bleeding or severe pain in pregnancy needs urgent medical review.
+ACOG+

 If you are pregnant, these are some symptoms you may experience